 Recalling memories of times spent in Villefranche in the mid-1950s is not hard to do.
 Each of the five visits I made there during 1955-57 was an adventure worth remembering.
 Villefranche was the gem of the Mediterranean, unknown to most of the world, and tourists, particularly American, were a novelty.
 Those in the Sixth Fleet, however, knew it well.
-As a young, brand-new ensign disbursing officer on the USS Betelgeuse (AK-260), a Victory class cargo ship serving the Sixth Fleet out of Norfolk, VA, my first visit to Villefranche was on Sunday, 13 November 1955.
+As a young, he was initially assigned as disbursing officer and later as supply & disbursing officer of the USS Betelgeuse (AK-260), a Victory class cargo ship serving the Sixth Fleet out of Norfolk, VA, my first visit to Villefranche was on Sunday, 13 November 1955.
 We had arrived late the day before from Genoa and moored to a buoy.
 Before we arrived, I had been told about Mom Germaine and that she had a warm feeling for the Betelgeuse because her daughter had married a sailor on the ship some years earlier.
 One of our chief petty officers also told me the story of Bloody Mary and that she became a member of the French Resistance in WWII following the execution of her husband and son by the Gestapo.
 She had reportedly been given her sobriquet by reason of having killed several German soldiers in revenge.
 I was told she always met the ship upon arrival at Villefranche and might come aboard to sell flowers, having once even gone down into the chiefs’ quarters.
 I was warned to avoid her because she was very unpredictable and thought to be crazy.

 Late that afternoon, I rode one of the ship’s boats ashore, and, after stepping out at the landing, I looked to see if I could spot other junior officers from the ship already ashore when, suddenly, I felt some one’s hand reach into my right pants’ pocket and empty it.
 I quickly turned to see a short, very stout woman, with strong arms, who then opened her hand to show the money she had retrieved from my pocket, took out what she evidently considered satisfactory, then handed me the rest with a bouquet of flowers and a wry grin.
 I didn’t have to be told that I had just had my first encounter with Bloody Mary.
 I was astounded that someone would do something like that and saw that she was definitely unpredictable.
 I didn’t stand around to talk and walked with the flowers in hand over to Mom Germaine’s where I saw one or two other junior officers.
 One of the officers and I decided to have dinner at Mom Germaine’s.
 My seat at the table faced the kitchen, and, while waiting for our food to be served, I found myself suddenly being choked hard by something from behind and could barely breathe.
 The chair was falling backwards, and, just before I fell to the floor, the grip was quickly released.
 I turned around and saw Bloody Mary, who had choked me with the crook in her walking cane.
 She snickered and gave a smirk.
 Mom Germaine, seeing what had happened, came from the back and made her leave.
 I now believed that Bloody Mary must be crazy but was shocked by what she had just done.
 I had not wanted any encounter with her, but now I had already experienced two very unsettling incidents with her on my first day in Villefranche.
 I surely did not want a repeat performance of the second one.